 High Performers' Programme

-At Blenheim, all our students are equally different and have a wide range of interests, skills and abilities.
-Each student is passionate and talented in at least one area of school life and many of our students excel in more than one area.
+At Blenheim, all our students are equally different and have an equally wide range of interests, skills and abilities.
+Many excel in more than one area of school life.

-The primary objective of the High Performers’ Programme is to provide an extra-curricular platform that encourages high performing students to further develop their characteristics and attributes in those areas of the curriculum, that genuinely interest them and which may, in time, inform their future and career pathways.
+The primary objective of the High Performers’ Programme is to provide a co-curricular platform that encourages high performing students to further develop in those areas of the curriculum that genuinely interest them and which may, in time, inform their future and career pathways.

-In the curriculum, high performing students are already supported and challenged in a number of ways through high quality:
+In the curriculum, high performing students are supported and challenged in a number of ways through:

 High performing students engaged in the programme will also receive high quality careers advice, which will ensure they are well-informed regarding their next steps as they progress through Blenheim into Sixth Form.